 Continuing the journey closer to home

-Panel discussion following from previous discussions with views and discussions between neurointensivists & general intensivists will intertwin with difficult conversations around ongoing treatment, best interest discussions and recent court cases around WLST in stroke patients.
+Panel discussion continuing with the hypothetical case between neurointensivists & general intensivists covering difficult conversations around ongoing treatment, best interest and recent court cases around WLST in stroke patients.

 Panellists: Prof Tonny Veenith, Dr Manni Waraich, Dr James Goddin, Dr Lubaina Bahar, Dr Victoria Metaxa and Dr Jon Martin